 So to help us all get dressed for any imaginable occasion, I’ve put together a list of clothes that I believe every woman should have some variation of in her closet.
 If she owns clothes like these, and the proper “basic” accessories, she should have no problem getting dressed for any occasion or finding something to wear with everything else she owns.

-2) Silk or chiffon colored and/or patterned blouse (recommendation here and here and here)
+2) Silk or chiffon colored and/or patterned blouse (recommendation here)

-3) Chambray shirt (recommendation here and here and here)
+3) Chambray shirt (recommendation here and here, here and here)

 4) Flannel shirt (recommendation here)

 5) Striped top (recommendation here and here and here and here and here)

 6) White and gray V or scoop neck tee shirt (recommendation here)